 During high-energy milling, the powder particles are repeatedly flattened, cold-welded, fractured and re-welded.
 Whenever two steel balls collide, some amount of powder is trapped in between them.
-Typically, around 1000 particles with an aggregate weight of about 0.2 mg are trapped during each collision Fig. 12.
+Typically, around 1000 particles with an aggregate weight of about 0.2 mg are trapped during each collision Figure 12.
 The force of the impact plastically deforms the powder particles leading to work hardening and fracture.
 The new surfaces created enable the particles to weld together and this leads to an increase in particle size.
-Since in the early stages of milling, the particles are soft (if we are using either ductile-ductile or ductile-brittle material combination), their tendency to weld together and form large particles is high.
+Since in the early stages of milling, the particles are soft (if we are using either ductileductile or ductile-brittle material combination), their tendency to weld together and form large particles is high.

-Fig. 12 Ball-powder-ball collision of powder mixture during mechanical alloying particle size.
+Figure 12.
+Ball-powder-ball collision of powder mixture during mechanical alloying

+After milling for a certain length of time, steady-state equilibrium is attained when a balance is achieved between the rate of welding, which tends to increase the average particle size, and the rate of fracturing, which tend to decrease the average composite particle size.
 Smaller particles are able to withstand deformation without fracturing and tend to be welded into larger pieces, with an overall tendency to drive both very fine and very large particles towards an intermediate size.
-The particle size distribution at this stage is narrow, because particles larger than average are reduced in size at the same rate that fragments smaller than average grow through agglomeration of smaller particles Fig. 13.
+The particle size distribution at this stage is narrow, because particles larger than average are reduced in size at the same rate that fragments smaller than average grow through agglomeration of smaller particles Figure 13.